timothywarner/awsazure/README.md

-# awsazure
-Common Cloud Operations in Microsoft Azure and AWS
+# Common Cloud Operations in Microsoft Azure and AWS